 by Peter Thaleikis

-There are minor, but often important differences between temporary loaded browser extensions and extensions, which have been installed via the Chrome webstore/Mozilla Addon store.
+There are minor, but often important differences between temporary loaded browser/Chrome extensions and extensions, which have been installed via the Chrome webstore/Mozilla Addon store.
 These can be tricky to debug, as they appear only in limited circumstances.
 Here is a list of differences, I've been identifying while developing my browser add-on:

 Chrome and SVG icons aren't going well together